Ralph Hepola’s Tuba Carves Out A Place For The Much-Maligned Horn In Modern Jazz

-– Jazz Promo Services.
-Based in New York and part of the Big Apple Jazz Scene for more than twenty five years.
+– Jazz Promo Services, based in New York and part of the Big Apple Jazz Scene for more than twenty-five years, published on All About Jazz, the world’s biggest jazz website

 While the tuba has often been stereotyped as a limited instrument that keeps time in marching bands, Dixieland and polka groups, Ralph Hepola on “Tuba” makes a strong case for his horn being the lead voice in a modern jazz combo.
 A brilliant player with extensive experience playing classical music, Hepola is also a creative improvising musician who has little difficulty swinging his large instrument.